Center for Economic and Social Rights: Public policy

 The Center for Economic and Social Rights seeks to affect and change public policy concerning economic and social rights and international human rights law, in general through its research and advocacy.
 CESR has contributed numerous newsletters, country fact sheets, thematic issue publications, country specific publications and official UN submissions.
 They have also created a library of publications and resources concerning all areas of international human rights and developed a set of tools and resources for monitoring economic and social rights and dealing with its denials and violations.
 In addition to their efforts to educate the general public, groups, organizations and governments, their networking and coalition building as also allowed CESR to work towards public policy change through political pressure, significantly through exposure of denials and violations of economic and social rights and working towards holding governments and non-state actors accountable for these rights.
 In particular, CESR has worked extensively in the United States since 1998 to address the United States' opposition of and lack of ratification of the ICESR and consequently, its extreme lack of achievement in economic and social rights, one of the worst records of all high-income countries in the world.
 CESR, in addition to educational and political pressure measures, has even requested the Office of the High Commissioner of Human Rights of the United Nations to specifically evaluate the economic and social rights violations of the United States before the Universal Periodic Review, adding significant international pressure on the State.

 As previously mentioned, CESR has also worked extensively for the change in public policy, specifically fiscal policy, in Guatemala and was met with success and setbacks.
-Like the UNited States, CESR is still working for accountability by states following international reviews.
-Generally speaking, CESR also works internationally to pressure states to fulfill their Millennium Development Goals with varying successes and setbacks.
+Like the United States, CESR is still working for accountability by states following international reviews.
+Generally speaking, CESR also works internationally to pressure states to fulfil their Millennium Development Goals with varying successes and setbacks.